 Cooking for the holidays is a perfect opportunity to make some sweet, kitchen memories.
 As I plan menus, I will set aside an item or two to create with my kids and, regardless of how they turn out, I will serve them with pride.
 Happy cooking!

 PS- Want to make your own healthy chicken tenders?
-Consider using almond and/or coconut flour instead of regular flour and air frying instead of frying in oil!
+Try using humanely raised, pasture-centered chicken from Grassroots Coop.
+Code wellnessjovi25 takes $25 off all of your orders of $175+.
+Also, consider using almond and/or coconut flour instead of regular flour and air frying instead of frying in oil!